Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ![Be-happy-and keep-working](/assets/smile.jpeg)

 <sub>It's really hard.
-Right now, I've no idea how to do both od these together but I'm *trying* my best.</sub>
+Right now, I've no idea how to do both of these together but I'm *trying* my best.</sub>

 <sub>Good night now!</sub>